-In brands that not only do less harm but do more good for people and the planet.
+In brands that not only do less harm, but also do more good.

 With more than 1 billion people using our products every day, we have an opportunity to use our scale for good.
-We’re embracing a new era of beauty and wellbeing.
-One that’s inclusive.
-Equitable.
-Regenerative.
-Positive.
 So that people and the planet can thrive together.

-We’re not afraid to take a stand.
-We’re using our reach and presence to defy stereotypes and our voice to help drive change, shaping a more inclusive future and a People Positive Beauty & Wellbeing business.
+We’re using our reach and presence to defy stereotypes, to help drive change for a more inclusive future, as a People Positive Personal Care business.

 Our areas of focus and goals